grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

    currently in flight, a new connection attempt will be started, and the RPC will be queued.

+The subchannel must ensure that races do not happen while dispatching RPCs to a connection.
+For example, if two RPCs are initiated at the same time and one stream is available in a connection, both RPCs must not choose the same connection.
+This race can be avoided with locks or atomics.

 When queueing an RPC, the queue must be roughly fair: RPCs must be dispatched in the order in which they are received into the queue, acknowledging that timing between threads may lead to